 Dental crowns are caps that are fixed on the teeth and encase the whole tooth to repair it.
 The crowns are available in different materials from porcelain to zirconia crowns.
 The material you choose will depend on the location of the affected teeth and cost.
 The dentist will discuss the different materials, their pros, cons, durability, and cost.

-Dental bridges are false teeth that are made of a false tooth anchored with two crowns, placed on the adjacent teeth to anchor the teeth.
+Dental bridges in Enfield, CT are false teeth that are made of a false tooth anchored with two crowns, placed on the adjacent teeth to anchor the teeth.
 The bridges are available in various types like the traditional fixed bridge, cantilever, and Maryland bridge.

 A tooth crown can be used to fix a couple of dental imperfections like protecting a weak tooth, restore a broken and severely worn down teeth, and covering misshapen teeth.
 Crowns cover a dental implant and hold a dental bridge in place.
 The dentist can use a crown after a root canal procedure to strengthen the teeth.